MRISS-Projects/dsh/README.md

 In order to use the methods, click on the method and after in the `Try it out` button (firstly for the submit method).

 A new form will open with the fields to fulfill.
 In case of submit you will need to choose a file to upload and inform its title.
-In case of status, you just needs to enter the the token returned by the previous method.
+In case of `status`, you just needs to enter the the token returned by the previous `submit` method call.

 ## Release Notes